DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Experimental results

 \subsection{Runtime Comparison Against {\em DREAMPlace}}

-In this section, we compare the runtime of {\em DG-RePlAce} against that of the leading GPU-accelerated global placer, {\em DREAMPlace}.
+We now compare the runtime of {\em DG-RePlAce} against that of the leading GPU-accelerated global placer, {\em DREAMPlace}.
 As shown in Table \ref{tab:result}, the global placement runtime of {\em DG-RePlAce} is less than that of {\em DREAMPlace}, while its overall turnaround time is similar.
 We will first discuss the global placement runtime, and then examine the overall turnaround time.

 The global placement runtime efficiency of {\em DG-RePlAce} can be attributed to the following two factors. \begin{itemize} \item {\em DG-RePlAce} achieves convergence with fewer iterations, due to an improved initial placement generated by our {\em Dataflow-Driven Initial Global Placement}.
 The iterations required for convergence of {\em RePlAce}, {\em DREAMPlace} and {\em DG-RePlAce} are presented in Table \ref{tab:iter}.\footnote{The {\em stop\_overflow} hyperparameter is 0.1 for {\em RePlAce}~\cite{RePlAce_params}, {\em DREAMPlace}~\cite{DREAMPlace_params} and {\em DG-RePlAce}.} On average, {\em DG-RePlAce} achieves convergence in 24\% fewer iterations compared to {\em DREAMPlace}.